local-first-web/auth/README.md

 ## What

 Taco exposes a `Team` class, which wraps the signature chain and encapsulates the team's members, devices, and roles.
+With this object, you can **invite new members** and **manage their permissions.**

-This object can also use the public keys embedded in the signature chain, along with the user's own secret keys, to provide encryption, decryption, signatures, and signature verification within the team.
+This object can also use the public keys embedded in the signature chain, along with the user's own secret keys, to provide **encryption** and **signature verification** within the team.

 #### Not included

 - **Storage** Taco uses the secure storage provided by the device to store the user's keys.
-  Taco does **not** deal with storage for the signature chain.
+  Taco does **not** provide storage for the signature chain.
-- **Networking** Taco can synchronize with other instances to ensure that everyone has the same signature chain, but you need to provide a working socket connecting us to a peer.
+- **Networking** Taco can communicate with other instances to synchronize everyone's signature chains, but you need to provide a working socket connecting us to a peer.

 ### Examples